-When departing from Berlin, you have various train station options to start your trip from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-When arriving in London, you can end your journey in train stations like London Victoria, London Euston and London Kings Cross.
+When departing from Berlin, you have various train station options to start your trip from including Berlin Hbf, Berlin Alexanderplatz and Berlin Südkreuz.
+When arriving in London, you can end your trip in train stations like London Victoria, London St Pancras International and London Euston.

 Here are some other resources that might have the information you need